 Regulating industrial activities: Many industrial activities in Indonesia also contribute to water pollution.
 Regulating industrial discharge, monitoring compliance with regulations, and enforcing penalties for non-compliance can help reduce water pollution.

-Agriculture: Runoff from agricultural activities, such as the use of pesticides and fertilizers, can also contribute to water pollution.
+Agriculture: Runoff from agricultural activities, such as pesticides and fertilizers, can also contribute to water pollution.
 Encouraging farmers to adopt sustainable agricultural practices, such as conservation tillage and integrated pest management, can help reduce water pollution.

 Mining: The mining industry also contributes to water pollution in Indonesia.
 Regulating mining activities, monitoring compliance with regulations, and enforcing penalties for non-compliance can help reduce water pollution.